Where are they now? The Arsenal XI from Mikel Arteta’s first game as boss in 2019

 Getting the best out of Ozil was considered one of the first items of Arteta’s in-tray, but the Gunners boss soon came to the conclusion as Emery; Ozil’s best days were gone.

 The Germany international’s long and sad goodbye was complete in January 2021, when he joined Turkish giants Fenerbahce.
-He failed to rekindle his career there and is now turning out for their Super Lig rivals Istanbul Basaksehir.
+He failed to rekindle his career there and moved to their Super Lig rivals Istanbul Basaksehir before announcing his retirement earlier this year.

 “My job is to get the best out of every player, to contribute to the team performance,” Arteta said after leaving Ozil out of his 2020-21 Premier League squad.